litetex-oss/mcm-authback/README.md

 This is because the server doesn't know your public key.

 You can fix this in the following way:
-0. Make sure that you logged in less than a month ago
+1. Make sure that you logged onto the server less than a month ago
     * that is because the entries in `usercache.json` - which will be used in such a case - will expire after a month
-1. Make sure that you can run commands via the server console/RCON
+2. Make sure that you can run commands via the server console/RCON
-2. Add the mod to your local client/game and launch it
+3. Add the mod to your local client/game and launch it
-3. Copy the public key (see above for details)
+4. and copy the public key from there (see above for details)
-4. Associate the public key with your account:
+5. Then associate the public key on the server with your account:
     * `/authback public_key add name <yourName> <yourPublicKey>`
     * or `/authback public_key add id <yourUUID> <yourPublicKey>`

 You should now be able to log in as usual.<br/>
 Note however that profile related content like skins will not not be displayed.

-It's also recommended to restart the server once the outage is over to properly load existing profiles.
+It's also recommended to restart the server once the outage is over to correctly load existing profiles.

 ### The authentification servers are down, my friend got the mod but they can't join my server